-In the left photo below, there are the three shapes needed to create the orchid.
-The first yellow shape that has three prongs (called sepals) is the base of the orchid, the second yellow shape is the orchid petals, and the orange shape is called the lip.
+In the photo below, there are the three shapes needed to create the orchid.
+The first yellow shape that has three prongs (called sepals) is the base of the orchid, the second yellow shape are the orchid petals, and the orange shape is called the lip.
 We’re crafting and learning!
 Anyways…

 First, add a drop of glue to the center of the orchid base.
 Then, take the petals of the orchid and lay it on top of the glue, centering the middle of the pedal piece with the drop of glue, as shown below.
 Next, add a second drop of glue in the center of the pedals (as shown below) and place the lip of the orchid on top.

 There will be enough material to create three hibiscus flowers in this kit, as shown below.
 I took the flowers and laid them out in different color combinations to remind you that you can create your flowers in whatever color combination you wish, just remember to choose your design before you glue.

 To create the hibiscus, take the smaller flower and add glue to the back of it.
 Next, gently place the small flower onto the larger flower and align the two layers to match one another.
 This creates the look of having two shades of color on one flower.
 To finish the hibiscus, take the bottom tip of the pistil (the small piece that looks like a stick with circles on the top) and add a drop of glue, as shown in the bottom left photo.
 Then, place the pistil in the center of the hibiscus and gently press down on the bottom of the pistil to help the glue hold its place.
 Continue the same steps for the other two flowers.

 Now I used my finger nail (as shown above) to press down on the pistil, but that isn’t safe and you may get burned with hot glue so use something like a pencil or dowel to press down on the pistil.